 The information in this chart is provided for the convenience of the reader only.
-A copy of the Electricity Projects Regulation should be used in conjunction with this chart.
+A copy of the Comprehensive EA Projects Regulation should be used in conjunction with this chart.

-Electricity Project Type Category A: No EAA requirements (not designated) 1 Category B: 2 Environmental Screening Process or Class EA Category C: Individual EA Solar Photovoltaic all - - Any technology using an energy source not designated in the Regulation (e.g., fuel cells using hydrogen as fuel) all - - Emergency Generators all - - Transmission lines < 115 kV ≥ 115 kV and ≤ 2 km, unless associated with a Category B generation project if associated with a Category B generation project and ≥ 115 kV, subject to Environmental Screening Process if not associated with a Category B generation project and ≥ 115kV and < 345 kV and > 2 km, or ≥ 345 kV and > 2 km and < 75 km subject to the Class EA for Minor Transmission Facilities • ≥ 345 kV and ≥ 75 km Transformer Stations < 115 kV if associated with a Category B generation project and ≥ 115 kV, subject to Environmental Screening Process if not associated with a Category B generation project and ≥ 115 kV and ≤ 500 kV, subject to the Class EA for Minor Transmission Facilities > 500 kV Wind turbines < 2 MW ≥ 2 MW - Hydroelectric facilities - < 200 MW subject to the Class EA for Waterpower Facilities ≥ 200 MW
+Electricity Project Type (establishing) Category A: No EAA requirements (not designated) 1 Category B: 2 Environmental Screening Process or Class EA Category C: Comprehensive Solar Photovoltaic all - - Any technology using an energy source not designated in the Regulation (e.g., fuel cells using hydrogen as fuel) all - - Emergency Generators all - - Transmission lines 3 < 115 kV ≥ 115 kV and ≤ 2 km, unless associated with a generation facility described in s.
+9 of the Comprehensive EA Projects Regulation ≥ 115 kV and >2km subject to Class EA for Transmission Facilities; ≥ 115 kV and ≤ 2km and associated with a generation facility described in s.
+9 of the Comprehensive EA Projects Regulation, subject to Environmental Screening Process - Transmission Stations < 115 kV ≥ 115 kV, subject to Class EA for Transmission Facilities Wind turbines < 2 MW ≥ 2 MW - Waterpower facilities - < 200 MW subject to the Class EA for Waterpower Facilities ≥ 200 MW Natural gas 4 < 5 MW ≥ 5 MW - Biomass (not including waste material) 4 < 5 MW ≥ 5 MW -

-^{} Most waste fueled electricity projects are covered by the Waste Management Projects Regulation issued in 2007 (Ontario Regulation 101/07).
+^{} Most waste fueled electricity projects are covered by Part IV of the Comprehensive EA Projects Regulation.
 For these types of projects, consult the Guide to the Environmental Assessment Requirements for Waste Management Projects.